 The colorful lifeguard towers on Miami beach make me so happy!
 Make sure you’ve packed water, sunscreen, and a towel before going to Miami Beach.

 Escape from the heat and immerse into a world of lines, dots, and letters at Artechouse.
-Artechouse is a virtual playground of four dimensions: X (horizontal), Y (vertical), Z (depth), and T (time) with locations in DC, New York, and Miami.
+Artechouse is a new art museum that’s a virtual playground of four dimensions: X (horizontal), Y (vertical), Z (depth), and T (time) with locations in DC, New York, and Miami.
 The XYZT exhibition will be on display through Labor Day weekend while the installation platform on the second floor is changed out every few months, currently, it features Fractal Journeys.

 Tickets: adults $24 and children $17.